 What is a Virtual Assistant?

-Virtual assistant aka “VAs” are the self-employed individuals that carry out a wide range of administrative or technical tasks to individuals and businesses.
+Virtual assistants aka “VAs” are the self-employed individuals that carry out a wide range of administrative or technical tasks to individuals and businesses.
 Of course, being 100% virtual, all of this work is done online, which gives virtual assistants the ability to work totally remote and from anywhere around the world.

 Basically, as long as you’ve got a decent laptop, a strong Internet connection, and a committed attitude – you’re already at least 80% there.